 Chronic stress happens when you are under stress daily.
-When you are stressed out all the time, your body doesn’t get back to its normal functions, it stays in a heightened more.
+When you are stressed out, your body doesn’t get back to its normal functions; it stays heightened more.
 Chronic stress is what causes a lot of health problems.
 With our handpicked guided meditations for stress, you will be able to alleviate the impact of stress & anxiety on your daily life.

 Symptoms of Chronic Stress

-Sometimes when you have chronic stress it’s not obvious because it’s your normal.
+Sometimes, it’s not apparent when you have chronic stress because it’s your routine.
 These are some of the symptoms that you may be under chronic stress:

 - Problems falling or staying asleep

 - Difficulty concentrating

 - Irritability (can be excessive)

 - The feeling that you don’t have any control